-‘For most of history, anonymous was a woman’ (Virginia Woolf, 1929); it was wrong back then, it still is wrong today.
+‘For most of history, anonymous was a woman’ (Virginia Woolf, 1929); we are under no illusion it was wrong back then and that it still is wrong today.
 The 21st Century Mthwakazi must address gender inequality as a human rights matter of urgency.

-The gender inequality tragedy must not descend into a socioeconomic and political travesty.
+The gender inequality tragedy must not descend into a sociopolitical and economic travesty.
 Women have to be heard and seen!
 The central moral challenge for Mthwakazi nationalists today must be gender equality; Mthwakazi has to actively promote equal access to opportunities in leading political roles for both men and women.

 Boys should no longer be brought up to protect girls and men must not see their role in social interactions as essentially that of protecting women; women should not be objectified.
 In the same token women must not entrust men with the responsibility of constructing a world they (women) want, women themselves must create the world they want.
 It must not be women’s expectation to be given power rather, they must be prepared to take it; men are not exclusively entitled to powerful roles outside the home.